aces/Loris-MRI/docs/scripts_md/DTIPrep_pipeline.md

 **Notes:**

-\- tool version options (`-DTIPrepVersion` & `-mincdiffusionVersion`) do not need to be set if it can be found directly in the path of the binary tools.
+\- tool version options (`-DTIPrepVersion` & `-mincdiffusionVersion`) do not need to be set if they can be found directly in the path of the binary tools.

-\- can run the script without the `-runDTIPrep` option if don't want to run DTIPrep when calling the script.
+\- the script can be run without the `-runDTIPrep` option if execution of DTIPrep is not needed.

-\- can run the script without the `-registerFilesInDB` option if don't want to register DTIPrep outputs in the database.
+\- the script cab be run without the `-registerFilesInDB` option if registration of DTIPrep is not needed.

 # DESCRIPTION